 Homecoming Weekend for 2019 is October 4th – 6th.

 What exactly is Gator Growl and Homecoming all about?
 Homecoming takes on national holiday status in Gainesville with schools closed for the day.
-From the tailgates that lead to the big football game (this year we are playing Missouri on November 3rd) to the big parade filled with floats and bands and all that jazz; there is plenty to do.
+From the tailgates that lead to the big football game (this year we are playing Auburn on October 5th) to the big parade filled with floats and bands and all that jazz; there is plenty to do.

 Gator Gallop – The SunTrust (can’t forget the title sponsor)is a family-friendly two-mile run that starts at James G. Pressly Stadium and ends in the Plaza of the Americas.
 I ran in my first Gator Gallop in 2010.
-Back then pre-registration was $15 and $20 the day of the race.
-It included a race t-shirt and a bib number.
-This was my first organized run and got me started in participating in future long runs.
-Hearing the crowds cheering the runners on, most dressed in orange and blue, was a great way to kick off a weekend of Homecoming activities.
+To register, the registration fee includes a race t-shirt and a bib number.
+Hearing the crowds cheering the runners on, most dressed in orange and blue is a great way to kick off a weekend of Homecoming activities.

-Today, it is now more of a festival and moved to Flavet Field with acts such as Snoop Dogg and Daya (last year’s performers).
+Today, it is now more of a festival and moved to Flavet Field.
+This year’s acts include LANCO and country music artist Chase Rice.
+The event will be hosted by Scooter Magruder, a YouTube comedian with over 19 million views and also a graduate of UF.
 Whether you attend Gator Growl or not, there are still a lot of events going on around town that may be more appealing as a parent.
-And, with this year’s game against SEC rival LSU, I would still recommend attending Homecoming weekend.
-This being a huge game, getting a hotel room for November 1st through 4th) may be challenging as well as getting tickets to the Homecoming football game.
+And, with this year’s game against SEC rival Auburn, I would still recommend attending Homecoming weekend.
+This being a huge game, getting a hotel room for October 4th – 6th) may be challenging as well as getting tickets to the Homecoming football game.
 See our blog on hotels and start planning now.
-And see our blog on sports for information on getting a non-student football ticket.
+If you are planning on participating in Gator Gallop, you will want to probably come up on the 3rd.
+See our blog on sports for information on getting a non-student football ticket.